airbird0421/traffic-sign-detection/notebook_file/writeup_template.md

 First, I normalized the image data with the suggested methord, i.e. (pixel - 128) / 128, so that the input has 0 mean and small variance.

 Second, I decided to convert the images to grayscale.
-The reason is that, traffic sign has nothing to do with color and changing to one-channel image can reduce the intial number of feature maps and seems improving the validation accuracy with my training model.
+The reason is that, traffic sign can well be recognized without color and changing to one-channel image can reduce the initial number of feature maps and seems improving the validation accuracy with my training model.
 But I didn't really convert the images to grayscale, I only took the mean of the 3 channels as the 1-channel value, which should be similar to grayscale.

 From above statistics, I know the numbers of training samples of different classes are different, varing from 180 to 2010.
 But I didn't add additional data to the training set.
 Instead, based on some search results from internet, considering the training samples are relatively huge, I used the so-called under-sampling method.
-I.e. for each epoch, I don't take all the training samples, instead, I take the samples in a way such that for each class, it's no more than 1500.
+I.e. for each epoch, I don't take all the training samples, instead, I take the samples in such a way that for each class, samples are no more than 1500.
 I also tried different numbers here, like 500, 1000, etc. But I don't see quite obvious improvement with this methord.
 I still used it since it seems giving a little better result.

-I also tried other preprocessing methords, like rotating some of the images, but didn't get ideal results.
+I also tried other preprocessing methods, like rotating some of the images, but didn't get ideal results.
 So I didn't include it here.
 I don't know if this is because I did it the wrong way or something else.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.